longwa/grails-spring-batch/README.md

 ## Configuration

+User the Groovy BeanBuilder DSL to define your job configurations in the grails-app/batch directory.
+End each configuration name with "BatchConfig" (i.e. JobBatchConfig.groovy).
+These groovy files will be copied into your classpath and imported.
+To use the Spring Batch namespace in your config file, declare the following:
+<pre><code>xmlns batch:"http://www.springframework.org/schema/batch"</code></pre>
+inside the beans {} closure.

 ## Versions

 + v.0.2 - Started over to make everything simplier.
 Define your configurations in the grails-app/batch folder in scripts named *BatchConfig.groovy.
 Use the groovy BeanBuilder syntax to define.
 The plugin provides jobLauncher, jobRepository, and jobExplorer for you.